Skip to product information

 Jennie's Boy: A Newfoundland childhood

 Unable to go to school, Wayne spent his days with his witty, religious, deeply eccentric maternal grandmother, Lucy.
-During these six months of Wayne’s childhood, he and Lucy faced two life-or-death crises, and only one of them lived to tell the tale.
+During these six months of Wayne’s childhood, he and Lucy faced two life-or-death crises, the odds against them both.

 Additional Info